janneri/bots-of-black-friday/README.md

 #### How to increase or decrease game speed

-Change the GameEngine.PAUSE_BETWEEN_ROUNDS_MILLIS and reboot.
+Change the GameEngine.PAUSE_BETWEEN_ROUNDS_MILLIS and rebuild&redeploy.

 The best value depends on network latency, bot count, and bot quality.

 #### Developing the server